leticiawanderley/PowerBI-Angular/README.md

 2. Web Components

-	The two component behave exactly the same, just one of them uses the new syntax for Angular 1.5 which will help for migration to Angular2.
-We also will have a dedicated library for angular2: [PowerBI-Angular2](https://github.com/Microsoft/PowerBI-Angular2)
+	The two components behave exactly the same, just one of them uses the new syntax for Angular 1.5 which will help for migration to Angular2.
+In the future, we will have a dedicated library for angular2.

 	1. Directive (Angular 1.4x)

 		`<ms-powerbi-report-directive embed-url="vm.report.embedUrl" access-token="vm.report.accessToken"></ms-powerbi-report-directive>`

-	2. Component (Angular 1.5x) **COMING SOON**
+	2. Component (Angular 1.5x)

 		`<ms-powerbi-report embed-url="vm.report.embedUrl" access-token="vm.report.accessToken"></ms-powerbi-report>`